ahmedalashii/Get-It-Done---NodeJS/README.md

 # Node.js and Express Todo List GetItDone App

 This is a simple todo list application built using Node.js and Express framework.
-It allows users to add, edit, and delete tasks.
+It allows users to add, edit, and delete todos and subtodos.

 ## Prerequisites